DevMadhup/Wanderlust-Mega-Project/README.md

 > [!Note]
 > We are creating this master machine because we will configure Jenkins master, eksctl, EKS cluster creation from here.
-> Insall & Configure the Docker by using below command, NewGrp docker will refresh the group config hence no need to restart the EC2 machine.
+> Install & Configure Docker by using below command, "NewGrp docker" will refresh the group config hence no need to restart the EC2 machine.

 ```bash
 apt-get update